Harris says she 'will not be silent' about humanitarian toll in Gaza

 As Biden’s vice president, Harris has remained in lockstep with the president on policy, including his steadfast commitment to the security of Israel.

-“I attended an event at the White House just last month where she was the leading voice from the White House in drawing attention to Hamas's use of rape as a weapon of war on that horrific day," Soifer said.

-Responding to protesters who spray-painted pro-Hamas graffiti in Washington as a response to Netanyahu's visit, Harris said in a statement that while she supported the right to peacefully protest "let’s be clear: Antisemitism, hate and violence of any kind have no place in our nation.”

-Though the substance of what Harris has said is similar to Biden, when she speaks about the conflict, the vice president differs in tone, particularly in describing what she has called the “humanitarian catastrophe” in Gaza.
+But there have been other times where the vice president has differed in tone, particularly in describing what she has called the “humanitarian catastrophe” in Gaza.

 In both public and private, Harris is seen to show a greater understanding and empathy for Palestinians, multiple people told NPR.
 And they say she’s also shown greater empathy for protesters demonstrating against Israel’s military operation.